 You found our list of the best project management books.

 Project management books are guides that explain how to successfully steer initiatives.
-These books explore topics like work breakdown structures, Six Sigma, Scrum, stakeholder communication, scheduling, and team management.
+These books explore topics like work breakdown structures, Six Sigma, Scrum, stakeholder communication, scheduling, team management and other technical aspects.

 This post includes:

 - books on project management

 Here comes the list!

 Here is a list of books that explain project management competencies in simple terms with concrete examples.

 1. Scrum: The Art of Doing Twice the Work in Half the Time by Jeff Sutherland and J.J.
 Sutherland

 This book explores the Scrum methodology of project management.
 This method is a framework for efficiently executing complex projects in a short span of time.
 The guiding philosophy behind Scrum is that customers often change their minds, causing product teams to pivot and adapt gracefully to deliver solutions in short periods of time.
 Though pioneered in the software industry, the principles of Scrum have popped up across various disciplines such as education, marketing, sales, engineering, finance, and legal.
 Jeff Sutherland is one of the co-creators of Scrum and JJ Sutherland is the CEO of Scrum, Inc, meaning readers learn directly from two of the topmost subject experts.